tmarfil/markdown-to-html/README.md

 ## Features

-- Converts GitHub Flavored Markdown to raw HTML
+- Converts GitHub Flavored Markdown to HTML
 - Transforms code blocks to use DevCentral-specific `<li-code>` elements for proper styling
 - Automatically assigns a default language (bash) to code blocks without a specified language
 - Preserves the original markdown structure and formatting